 Dr. Galant has been a staunch supporter of the college since her graduation in June 1983.
 When Teresa inherited funds from her parents’ estate, she unselfishly donated a substantial amount to Sherman College because she said she knew her parents “would want it to go to a worthy cause.”

+Dr. Thom Gerlardi, founder and first president of Sherman College, and Dr. Betty Gelardi, former faculty member and dean of clinical sciences.
 Words are not adequate to describe these two individuals who have given so much of themselves to make the dream of Sherman College become a reality.
 Thom not only founded the college, but his work has impacted the profession in so many ways.
 Sherman College would not exist today without the sacrifices of these two individuals.

 In addition to being faithful financial supporters, the Golds have been an important part of the college since its beginning.
 Reggie served as an administrator and faculty member and Irene as a faculty member before leaving to start another chiropractic college.
 They have impacted the lives of so many because of their active role in educating the public and chiropractors about the benefits of chiropractic.
 They have been responsible for many, many, students choosing chiropractic as a career and have always worked to build Sherman’s enrollment.